 Each partner shares an equal amount of profits and losses.
 Partnership agreements play a significant role in general partnerships that don’t evenly split duties and shares.

-If you propose on forming a general partnership, create a proper agreement stating each partner’s role and shares.
+If you propose forming a general partnership, create a proper agreement stating each partner’s role and shares.